wangyu/active-fsl/README.md

 --annpath PATH-TO-SONYC_FSD_SED_add_test.annotations \
 --savepath PATH-TO-SAVE-OUTPUT
 ```
 This will generate 111,294 audio files with a size of ~191GB to the folder `SONYC_FSD_SED.audio` at the set `savepath`.
-These data represent another 1-year-worth of test data both in the past and future.
+These are additional 2-year-worth of test data (past year and future year).